VincentXWD/codebase-segmentation-pytorch/readme.md

 ## Experiment results
 ### **Cityscapes-19**
-Please note that all backbones are Dilated ResNet-101.
+Please note that all backbones are ResNet-101.
 SS stands for Single-Scale and MS stands for Multi-Scale which has scales including [0.5, 0.75, 1.0, 1.25, 1.5, 1.75].
 During training phase, UNet used batch size of 8 and sync BN.